microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-delegated-grant-msgraph.md

 To complete these instructions, you need the following resources and privileges:

 1. A working Azure AD tenant.
-2. Sign in to an app such as [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) or [Postman](/graph/use-postman) as an app or user with privileges to create applications in the tenant.
+2. Sign in to an app such as [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) or [Postman](/graph/use-postman) as a user with privileges to create applications in the tenant.
-3. In the app you've signed in to, consent to the `Application.ReadWrite.All` and `AppRoleAssignment.ReadWrite.All` delegated or application permissions.
+3. In the app you've signed in to, consent to the `Application.ReadWrite.All`, `DelegatedPermissionGrant.ReadWrite.All` delegated permissions.
-4. The object ID of a resource service principal that exposes delegated permissions (scopes).
+4. Get the object ID of a resource service principal that exposes delegated permissions (scopes).
 In this guide, we'll use the Microsoft Graph resource service principal in our tenant.

 > [!CAUTION]
 > The `DelegatedPermissionGrant.ReadWrite.All` permission allows an app or service to manage permission grants and elevate privileges for any app or user in your organization.
 Access to this service must be properly secured and should be limited to as few users as possible.